PaloAltoNetworks/pcs-postman/README.md

 https://app.ca.prismacloud.io	| https://api.ca.prismacloud.io
 https://app.sg.prismacloud.io	| https://api.sg.prismacloud.io

-## The rest of the variables shouldn't need altered, and are either auto-generated or for future/other scenarios.
+## The rest of the variables shouldn't need altered, and are either auto-generated or for future or other scenarios.
 The below table shows an example of what a completed Environment should look like **before** generating any JWT tokens

 Postman Variable | Use | Value/Example